stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 08 (P3L1) - Software Architecture.md

 2. Restricts access to that subset via an explicitly defined interface

 A **connector** is an architectural entity affecting and regulating interaction.
 Finally, a **configuration** is an association between components and connectors of a SWA.

+## Architectural Styles

+An **architectural style** is a named collection of architectural design decisions applicable in a given context.
+Alternatively from Shaw and Garland, an architectural style:

+> ...defines a family of systems in terms of a pattern of structural organization, a vocabulary of components and connectors, with constraints on how the can be combined.